Long-ranged spectral correlations in eigenstate phases: On the universality and robustness of spectral signatures in the MBL phase

 The parameter $\eta$ controls the width of the filter.
 As seen in \cref{fig:filtering_SFF}, as $\eta$ is reduced, the filtered SFF preserves the power-law scaling form but renormalizes the coefficient as

 where, $\alpha(\eta)$ is a function that depends on the filter parameter $\eta$ but not on the number of levels $N$ as shown in \cref{fig:filtering_SFF}.

 A spectral signature that does not have its origin in global features would be expected to survive in the limit when we take $N$ to be large and $\eta$ to be small.
-This is true of the linear-ramp in the ergodic phase~\cite{vsuntajs2020quantum}.
-However, since $\alpha$ has no dependence on the number of levels, in the limit of large $N$ and small $\eta$, the power-law scaling is expected to vanish.
+This is true for the linear ramp in the ergodic phase~\cite{vsuntajs2020quantum}.
+However, since $\alpha$ has no dependence on the number of levels, in the limit of large $N$ and small $\eta$, it is expected that the power law scaling will vanish.
 This is consistent with the assertion that the power-law scaling has its origin in global features.